allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 4. Setup tab: Set Flying Hours module defaults and options to include Aviation Position Indicators, Budget Activities, Mission Utilization Codes and Program Element Codes.

 !!!
+Note
-Note Some setup wil be required in both the Setup -> Squadrons and Validation modules.
+    Some setup wil be required in both the Setup -> Squadrons and Validation modules.

 Definitions

 Actual Hours.
-Act Fly Hrs entered into the PEX Mission Board, Flying Schedule > Sorties tab, or AFTO 781
+Act Fly Hrs entered into the PEX Mission Board, Flying Schedule > Sorties tab, or AFTO 781 modules.

-modules.

-Al ocated Hours.
+Allocated Hours.
 The total hours provided by headquarters \(HQ\); the total number of hours assigned to the yearly flying plan.

 ASD.
 Average Sortie Duration in hours.